 The fatty acids in coconut help moisturize and condition your hair.
 It’s a great deep treatment that adds shine and tames flyaways.

-Coconut oil is quite absorbent, but keep in mind it could weigh down finer hair.
+Coconut oil is quite absorbent, but it can potentially weigh down finer hair.
 Dry, curly or kinky hair can better handle coconut oil as a leave-in treatment.Shop hair oil